Why Inovio Pharmaceuticals Stock Is Jumping Today

-Shares of Inovio Pharmaceuticals (NASDAQ: INO) were jumping 8.9% as of 11:09 a.m.
-EDT on Wednesday after rising as much as 23.6% earlier in the day.
-Investors appear to be more confident about Inovio's potential to receive federal funding for its COVID-19 vaccine candidate INO-4800 after two developments on Tuesday.
+Shares of Inovio Pharmaceuticals (NASDAQ: INO) are up by 7.6% as of 11:59 a.m.
+EDT on Monday, after rising by as much as 9.1% earlier in the day.
+The biotech didn't report any news but is probably benefiting from an overall stock market rebound.

-First, Inovio announced that it had signed a letter of intent with Thermo Fisher Scientific (NYSE: TMO) to manufacture 100 million doses of INO-4800 in 2021.
-Second, AstraZeneca (NYSE: AZN) revealed that it has temporarily paused a late-stage clinical study of its coronavirus vaccine candidate AZD1222 after a participant experienced a severe adverse reaction.
+All three major U.S. market indexes experienced sharp drops over the past week-and-a-half, with the tech-heavy Nasdaq Composite declining by nearly 10% from Sept.
+2 to Sept.
+11. Inovio's stock had already been under pressure before these developments.
+But with the broader market getting a lift today thanks to positive news regarding a potential COVID-19 vaccine (among other things), it isn't surprising that Inovio is benefiting, as well.

+With that said, the biotech will continue to be highly volatile moving forward.
+Inovio said it would kick off a phase 2/3 clinical trial for its experimental coronavirus vaccine, INO-4800, sometime this month.

 Image source: Getty Images.